evan-dayy/sp24-cs5004-notes/IntelliJ-IDEA-related/README.md

 ## GradeScope Autograder Not Working Issue

-People may encounter issues such as cannot see auto-grader output and get a 0 points.
-The issue is related to **Java Compile Time Error**, which is hidden from students' side.
+People may encounter issues such as auto-grader failure without any output and get a 0 points.
+Most of time, the issue is related to **Java Compile Time Error**, which is hidden from students' side.
 Typically, the error related to Java compile-time checking.
 Here I list a few of examples:

 - Type Checking.
 Autograder may have a test case `mutiply(double val)`, however the submitted state it as `mutiply(int val)`;
 - Wrong name of method or missing of a method.
 Autograder will directly call the function, so mis-typing function name may cause `symbols cannot found`;